 Which brings me to the story how I came to write this book.

 For most of my career, I was a developer on Microsoft platforms – proficient in C and C++, Visual Basic, VB .NET and C#.
-I ran (and still run) the company Desaware, that publishes a software licensing system for .NET (desaware.com) and now publishes my books (desawarepublishing.com).
+I ran (and still run) the company Desaware, that published software for .NET developers (desaware.com) and now publishes my books (desawarepublishing.com).
 I also wrote a number of programming books, and spent quite a few years on the speaker circuit – presenting at conferences that focused on Microsoft technologies.

-About five years ago, I joined her and two others to establish a new company, Full Circle Insights, to develop a new Salesforce application related to marketing and sales data and analytics.
-Visit fullcircleinsights.com if you’re curious about the details.
+About eight years ago, I joined her and two others to establish a new company, Full Circle Insights, to develop a new Salesforce application related to marketing and sales data and analytics.
 As CTO, I designed and built the application – which evolved into a very large and sophisticated native AppExchange app (an app that runs entirely on the Force.com platform).
 In doing so, I learned a lot.

 As I have always enjoyed sharing what I learn, I ended up writing this book.
 It contains all of the things that I wish I had known eight years ago when I first started working in Apex.
 Things that I learned the hard way.
 Things that are either not found in the documentation, or are hidden in a footnote somewhere when they should be plastered across an entire page in bold flashing neon.

-Think of this as a companion to the Apex Language reference – a commentary if you will.
+Think of this as a companion to the Apex Developer Guide – a commentary if you will.
 The focus is on the core language and design patterns.
-These are the essential foundations that you need to work effectively in Apex with the various platform features such as Lightning, VisualForce, Chatter, and so forth (topics that are important, and deserving of their own books, but are not covered here).
+These are the essential foundations that you need to work effectively in Apex with the various platform features such as Lightning, VisualForce, and so forth (topics that are important, and deserving of their own books, but are not covered here).